pinnick/mv-2/README.md

 ![Screenshot of the web app](/images/app.png)

 Press the play button to play a demo song.
-It may take a while for the song to download, so be patient.
+It may take a while for the song to download, so please be patient :).

 Add your own music using the three-dots button.
 Metadata readability currently works only for FLAC files.